tyszw/tyszw.github.io/content/_index.md

         padding: [0, 0, 0, 0]

   - block: cta-card
-    demo: false #true # Only display this section in the Hugo Blox Builder demo site
+    demo: true # Only display this section in the Hugo Blox Builder demo site
     content:
       title: 👉 Build your own academic website like this
       text: |-